All 32 Bands that Performed at Woodstock

-The Woodstock Music and Art Festival was held August 15-18, 1969, not in Woodstock but in Bethel, New York, 40 miles away.
-Woodstock was supposed to host the festival, but when rumors spread that attendance could reach a million people, the city backed out.
-Farmer Max Yasgur saved the concert by hosting the more than 500,000 attendees in his alfalfa field.
+The Woodstock Music and Art Festival was held Aug.
+15-18, 1969, not in Woodstock but in Bethel, New York, 40 miles (64 kilometers) away.
+Woodstock was supposed to host the festival, but when rumors spread that attendance could reach 1 million people, the city backed out.
+Farmer Max Yasgur saved the concert by hosting more than 500,000 attendees in his alfalfa field.

 Advertisement